Andalucía: Cultural Landscapes of Southern Spain 2027

 In 1493, eight years after the Christian capture of the city, the Maestranza, a Company of Knights was formed here for the supervision of bullfighting.
 Ronda’s bullring, the second oldest in Spain after that of Seville, was built here in 1785.
 In the 18th century Ronda’s greatest matador was Pedro Romero, who is believed to have developed the classical bull-fighting style of the School of Ronda.
 We shall visit the bullring, including the small museum, Museo Taurino, which contains various memorabilia, costumes as well as artwork by Picasso and photos of famous fans such as Orson Welles and Ernest Hemingway.

-Following some time at leisure for lunch, we enjoy special access to one of Ronda’s finest stately residences.
+In the afternoon we enjoy special access to one of Ronda’s finest stately residences.
 The palacio is an 18th-century renovation of an earlier 16th-century building, gifted to the current owner’s family by the Reyes Católicos.
 Its impressive Baroque entrance displays sculpted figures believed to represent natives of South America.
 The classical garden was conceived to frame the superb views of Ronda city walls and surrounding landscape.
+(Overnight Ronda) B

 Málaga – 2 nights

-• Visit and lunch at a private country house hosted by the owners, province of Málaga (by special appointment, subject to confirmation in 2025)
+- Visit and lunch at a private country house hosted by the owners (by special appointment)

 This morning we drive through the hills above the Mediterranean coast to Málaga.
 En-route we visit an outstanding example of a Mediterranean classical garden created with cypresses and geometric hedges in terraces.
 The owners, who are keen gardeners, will give us a tour of their creation and host a delicious lunch of Andalucían and Catalan specialties.